netceteragroup/skele/packages/system/docs/design.md

   declare _extension slots_, places that other Units can loosly contribute extensions.
 - [3] Be friendly with code splitting, `React.lazy`, Metro bunidler,
-- [4] enable idiomatic declaration of contributions, e.g. collocate the kind of the element with the ui.
+- [4] enable good idioms for the declaration of contributions, e.g. collocate the kind of the element with the ui.
 This should take into account the to reduce the cogintive overhead related to having to switch between too many editors to be able to read the intention of a certain extension.

 # Extension Mechanism